ApiLogicServer/Docs/docs/Architecture-Internals-BLT.md

     This in fact verifies that the `models.py` file is created and runs.

 If you don't wish to install or run the docker databases, edit your `tests/build_and_test/env.py` to disable `do_docker_creation_tests`.

+## Windows Issues

+I was able to build in Windows (12/27/2024), with the following non-trivial provisos.

+### Path Length

+For many Windows installs, the path length exceeds the max.

+1. Prevents git pull for the `api_logic_server_cli/prototypes/manager/system/genai/examples/genai_demo/wg_dev_merge/base_genai_demo_no_logic`.
+I had to download the zip and skip these files on unzip.

+    * If you do that, don't forget the setup procedure for SafrsReactAdmin

+2. The BLT recognizes that the Ont app (`api_logic_server_cli/prototypes/manager/system/app_model_editor`) is too big, and deletes it.

+    * So, you can *build* on Windows, but you cannot *release*.

+### Logging in genai_svcs

+Recent changes (as of 12/27/2024) in logging in `api_logic_server_cli/genai/genai_svcs.py` must be commented out.
+This is a serious bug which must be addressed before we can release another version.